-To read and provide feedback on the South Australian Little Corella Management Strategy from September to November 2019 via the state government YourSay website.
+The public were invited to provide feedback on the South Australian Little Corella Management Strategy from September to November 2019 via the state government YourSay website.

 Little Corella Management